 Field-hunting tip

-Look in arid evaporite deposits country — that is the host setting where cobaltoblödite typically forms.
+Look in arid evaporite deposits country, the host setting where cobaltoblödite typically forms.
 If you start seeing gypsum, halite, thenardite in float, you are in the right ground.
 Field specimens usually show a prismatic to tabular crystals, often as crusts or efflorescences habit, so train your eye for that shape before scanning the outcrop.